rust-lang/rustc-perf/triage/README.md

 - Tuesday morning (Melbourne time): njn

+This is a good time to do it because This Week in Rust (see below) is usually published on Tuesday, US time, and so it means the PR to include the triage details in TWiR can be merged shortly before publication.

 ## Instructions

 Check the most recent triage log entry.
 Look for responses in PRs, and follow